seanreillyesq/seanreillyesq.github.io/_posts/2017-05-25-large-ecommerce -sitemap-specification.markdown

 And if a category has its own format requirement that we use that format

 Given that we have assets on the websites and that we want search engines to find them and index them quickly
-And we wish to sell watches
+And we wish to sell our products
 And we have a large amount of stock
 And this stock is categorised by different brands
 When the assets are published and added to an XML sitemap
 Then we need to list products of a given brand in their own sitemap xml
-And this should be called Brand.xml so it is quick for humans to understand what is in it (for example Rolex.xml)
+And this should be called Brand.xml so it is quick for humans to understand what is in it (for example Category.xml)
 And this can contain the URL groups that include pages, images and videos
-And this sitemaps should contain the URLs for the root page for the brand (e.g. https://www.website.co.uk/Rolex/Watches)
+And this sitemaps should contain the URLs for the root page for the brand (e.g. https://www.website.co.uk/Category)
-And this sitemaps should contain the URLs for the root page for all series under this brand (e.g. https://www.website.co.uk/Rolex/Submariner/Watches)
+And this sitemaps should contain the URLs for the root page for all series under this brand (e.g. https://www.website.co.uk/Category/SubCategory)
-And where applicable this should contain the URLs for the root page for models and sub models where these pages exists (e.g. https://www.website.co.uk/Rolex/Submariner/16618/Watches, https://www.website.co.uk/Rolex/Submariner/116610%20LV/Watches, https://www.website.co.uk/Rolex/Submariner/116610%20LN/Watches)
+And where applicable this should contain the URLs for the root page for models and sub models where these pages exists (e.g. https://www.website.co.uk/Category/SubCategory/16618, https://www.website.co.uk/Category/SubCategory/116610-LV, https://www.website.co.uk/Category/SubCategory/116610-LN)

 Given that we have assets on the websites and that we want search engines to find them and index them quickly
-And we wish to buy watches
+And we wish to buy products from the general public
 And this stock is categorised by different brands
 When the assets are published and added to an XML sitemap
 Then we need to list products of a given brand in their own sitemap xml
-And this should be called SellBrand.xml (for example SellRolex.xml)
+And this should be called SellBrand.xml
 And this can contain the URL groups that include page URLs only (not images or video)

 Given that we have assets on the websites and that we want search engines to find them and index them quickly